mandrasch/ddev-addon-simple-vite/README.md

-## Not needed anymore
+## This add-on is not needed anymore / not maintained anymore

-You can just set this now via `.ddev/config.yaml`:
+You can now just expose ports via `.ddev/config.yaml`, no need to use a docker-compose file anymore:

 ```yaml
 nodejs_version: "18"